 Parking on many WP streets in the busiest areas are metered & many streets have limited parking or none at all.
 WP has numerous metered and/or permit parking lots that require a fee.
 Some monthly permits require residency.
 See the City’s website for information at cityofwhiteplains.com under City Department section on Parking & Traffic (cityofwhiteplains.com/97/parking-traffic).

 WP provides an app for paying parking fees with phone (parkwhite plains.com).
 Residents can obtain parking permit at some garages at night & weekends for $75 a year.
 A pre paid cash key is available for meters requiring coins.
 Some areas around WP offer 15 min. free parking on Mamaroneck Ave (like at Iron Tomato) & at WP Public Library.
 WP offers free weekend parking at N WP Train Station.
 On Sundays & certain holidays (Thanksgiving, Dec 25, Jan 1, Memorial Day, Labor Day; July 4) street parking is free & there are no time limits.
-Parking in delivery areas is allowed but not drop off areas.
-Make sure to read the meter to be sure.
+Parking in delivery areas is allowed on Sunday and certain times but not drop off areas.
+Make sure to read the meter and signs before you park to be sure.

-There are private parking lots & garages available outside of the City’s lots through websites/ apps to help locate parking & some allowing reservations for a space.
+There are private parking lots & garages available in WP.
+There are websites/ apps to help locate parking & some allowing reservations for a space.
 Price comparisons are given.
 Inrix parkme (parkme.com); Spothero (spothero.com) & Propark.com are some.
 One lot of Propark on Paulding Av next to Crown Hotel lot has fees posted at entrance and overnight is $10.

 U.S. Post Offices at Fisher Ave & Gedney PO offer parking.
 Burke Rehabilitation Hospital, NY Presbyterian Hospital, as well as medical offices at former St. Agnes Hospital grounds offer free parking for patients.